makersinstitute/.net-academy/README.md

 #### <a name="day73"></a>Day 3 - Testing & Debugging, Structuring ASP.NET MVC 5 Web App
 - Learning Objectives:
   - Module 06 Testing and Debugging ASP.NET MVC 5 Web Applications
-    - Run unit tests against the Model–View–Controller (MVC) components, such as model classes, and locate potential bugs.
+    - Students will be able to run unit tests against the Model–View–Controller (MVC) components, such as model classes, and locate potential bugs.
-    - Build an MVC application that handles exceptions smoothly and robustly.
+    - Students will be able to build an MVC application that handles exceptions smoothly and robustly.
   - Module 07 Structuring ASP.NET MVC 5 Web Applications
-    - Plan suitable information architecture for a given set of functional requirements.
+    - Students will be able to plan suitable information architecture for a given set of functional requirements.
-    - Add routes to the ASP.NET routing engine and ensure that URLs are user-friendly throughout an MVC web application.
+    - Students will be able to add routes to the ASP.NET routing engine and ensure that URLs are user-friendly throughout an MVC web application.
-    - Add navigation controls to an application to enable users to locate data rapidly.
+    - Students will be able to add navigation controls to an application to enable users to locate data rapidly.
 - Pre-reading:
   - Module 06 [Testing and Debugging ASP.NET MVC 5 Web Applications](https://github.com/makersinstitute/.net-academy/blob/master/asp.net/06-0.md)
   - Module 07 [Structuring ASP.NET MVC 5 Web Applications](https://github.com/makersinstitute/.net-academy/blob/master/asp.net/07-0.md)